matveynator/netchan/README.md

 ## Decomposition instead of competition

-Competition is only one strategy.

-Often the better strategy is to make many smaller independent tasks.
+Competition is only one scheduling strategy.
+Often the better approach is to split a large search or computation into many smaller independent tasks:

 ```text
 0 ------------------------------------------------------ 100,000,000
 ```

-can become:
+becomes:

 ```text
 Task 1:   0 - 999,999